 What is Professional Wet Cleaning?

 The safer alternative for “dry-clean-only” clothes, professional wet cleaning, uses water and detergents in computer-controlled machines and then finished with tensioning and pressing equipment to achieve exceptional quality results.
 Check out the Silver Hanger Cleaner video on the right to learn more.

 To date TURI has supported nine Massachusetts dry cleaners switch from perc use to dedicated professional wet cleaning (meaning it is the only technology they use to clean clothes).
-View this fact sheet to learn about each cleaner's experiences, how their workplace and their bottom line have improved.
+Read this overview to learn about each cleaner's experiences, how their workplace and their bottom line have improved.
 You can also read more about each shop -- how they are saving money, improving health, using less energy -- by linking to them on the right.

 Are you a cleaner who is interested in switching to Professional Wet Cleaning?
 Throughout the year, TURI accepts grant applications from dry cleaners across the Commonwealth seeking financial assistance in their conversion.
 Download and submit an application.
 The current deadline for the next grant is April 8, 2016.
 Technical assistance is also available from the TURI staff listed below.